One-Click Unsubscribe and Opt-Outs

 - Preserve the distinction between Mailrith, an email delivery service, DNS, and inbox providers when explaining fixes.

-- When a user is running a free tool, pair the tool result with the relevant issue or step section from this guide.
+- When a user is running a Mailrith free tool, pair that specific free-tool result with the relevant issue or step section from this guide.

 ### One-Click Unsubscribe and Opt-Outs

-For commercial email, rules often require an accurate sender identity and a working opt-out path.
-Mailrith helps with public subscriber flows, but the sender still owns the decision to send responsibly.
+Commercial email rules often require an accurate sender identity and a working opt-out path.
+Mailrith helps with public subscriber flows, but you are still responsible for deciding when and how to send email responsibly.

 1. Keep the normal unsubscribe link visible in marketing emails.